ding-lab/importGDC/README.md

 ### Initialize

 * `00_start_docker.sh` - necessary on compute1 to start image `mwyczalkowski/cromwell-runner` and make available `parallel` utility
+    * NO LONGER USED.
+See Start download on compute1 section below
 * `10_get_UUID.sh` - This will typically change with every download project.
 Its goal is to parse existing Catalog and BamMap files to create a list of UUIDs, saved to `dat/UUID-download.dat`, which define the data to be downloaded
 * `15_summarize_download.sh` - a convenience utility which calculates the disk space required for this download.
 Generates